imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 -   {% include key key='Mousewheel' %} scrolls up and down.
 -   {% include key keys='Shift|Mousewheel' %} scrolls left and right.
--   {% include key keys='Space|Mousedrag' %} pans the view, à la ImageJ.
+-   {% include key keys='Space|Left Drag' %} pans the view, à la ImageJ.
 If you pull the mouse out of the TrackScheme window, it will scroll in the direction of the mouse cursor.
 -   {% include key keys='Space|Mousewheel' %} is used for zooming.

 The keyboard can also be used: